Vyral/marc-highfill-recruiting/_posts/2022-07-19-how-bretts-business-flourished-this-year.md

 1:00 — How many deals he did do this year

-2:02 — How things changed for him in the last year&nbsp;
+2:02 — How things changed for him in the last year

 5:40 — How he levered his experience to educate clients